msg-systems/holmes-extractor/README.md

 mlp_* -- see https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html.
-oneshot -- whether the same word or relationship matched multiple times within a single document should be counted once only (value 'True') or multiple times (value 'False') overlap_memory_size -- how many non-word phraselet matches to the left should be checked for words in common with a current match. hidden_layer_sizes -- a list where each entry is the size of a hidden layer, or 'None' if the topology should be determined automatically.
+oneshot -- whether the same word or relationship matched multiple times within a single document should be counted once only (value 'True') or multiple times (value 'False') overlap_memory_size -- No longer has any effect - the value defined in __init__() is used instead.
+Retained for backwards compatibility. hidden_layer_sizes -- a list where each entry is the size of a hidden layer, or 'None' if the topology should be determined automatically.
 ```